SeemaRanii/Project1/README.md

 # Project1
 This is my first git repository
 <br>
-This repository is by seema
+This repository is by seema Rani